Published 17th April 2020

 The government has stated that you can be on maternity leave and furlough at the same time, in order for employers to recoup the costs of occupational maternity pay.
 However, if you choose to be on maternity leave you are only entitled to your statutory maternity pay.

-Please be aware that the furlough scheme could end at any time and if you have given notice to end your maternity leave you cannot go back onto maternity leave at a later date.
+Please be aware that after April 2021, the furlough scheme could end at any time and if you have given the notice to end your maternity leave you cannot go back onto maternity leave at a later date.
 Therefore, realistically this option is probably better for those near the end of their maternity leave.

 Can I be dismissed for refusing to come into work?